What is Glaucoma?

 Often patients need to take multiple eye drops throughout the day.
 Given the side effect profiles, many patients don’t take their medications properly or at all.

 Surgery and laser therapies are intended to physically improve the drainage of fluid from the eyes, lowering pressure.
 Patients with OAG can have clogged channels in the trabecular network opened with laser therapy, filtering surgery (trabeculectomy) or electrocautery.
 In other cases, small drainage tubes may be implanted in the eye.
 Possible complications include pain, redness, infection, inflammation, bleeding, abnormally high or low eye pressure and loss of vision.
-Some types of eye surgery may speed the development of cataracts.
+Some types of eye surgery may increase the development of cataracts.
 Additional procedures may be needed if eye pressure continues to increase.

 Cannabinoids a promising treatment option for glaucoma

 The use of cannabis to treat glaucoma has extensive anecdotal evidence and supporting clinical data.
-It has been definitively demonstrated in articles that smoking cannabis lowers intraocular pressure (IOP) in both normal individuals and in those with glaucoma.
+It has been definitively demonstrated in articles that smoking cannabis lowers intraocular pressure (IOP) in both normal individuals and those with glaucoma.

 Learn more about the history of cannabis and glaucoma.

-InMed is Developing a Cannabinoid Formulation for Glaucoma
+InMed is developing a cannabinoid formulation for glaucoma